spiderman2099/spiderman2099/README.md

 - I'm the Director of Business Development & Operations at Blue Pisces Consulting, and I also help as a consultant at Cloud Posse.

-- I help DevOps teams manage their workloads.
+- I help DevOps teams manage their work.

 - How to reach me: andy@bluepisces.com or andy@cloudposse.com